behaghel/tobyks/README.md

 - SLACK_WEBSOCKET_ID: a random base64 string
 - GITHUB_TOKEN: to access GitHub APIs, create one from your account

+You also need a mongo instance running locally (default port, no auth …for now!).

 Then `sbt run`!

 Maintainer